huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/creating-a-new-deployment.md

 ![image](./assets/CreateDeployment04.png)

-You can configure the look and feel and functionality of the Deployment to your requirements and then [invite admin users](../tools-and-navigation/inviting-deployment-admins.md) to manage it.
+You can configure the look and feel and functionality of the Deployment to your requirements and then [invite Admin users](../tools-and-navigation/inviting-deployment-admins.md) to manage it.

 **Related articles**: [Creating a new Organisation](../../managing-organisations/creating-a-new-organisation.md); [Inviting staff (Organisation level)](../../managing-organisations/inviting-staff-to-an-organisation.md); [Inviting Deployment Admins](../tools-and-navigation/inviting-deployment-admins.md)